-The features of the 56-kbyte flash memories built into the flash memory (F-ZTAT) version are summarized below.
+The features of the 56-kbyte or 32-kbyte flash memories built into the flash memory (F-ZTAT) version are summarized below.

-• Programming/erase methods

-The flash memory is programmed 128 bytes at a time.
+- Programming/erase methods - The flash memory is programmed 128 bytes at a time.
 Erase is performed in single-block units.
-The flash memory is configured as follows: 1 kbyte \times 4 blocks, 28 kbytes \times 1 block, 16 kbytes \times 1 block, and 8 kbytes \times 1 block for H8/36087F.
-To erase the entire flash memory, each block must be erased in turn.

-- Reprogramming capability The flash memory can be reprogrammed up to 1,000 times. - On-board programming

-On-board programming/erasing can be done in boot mode, in which the boot program built into the chip is started to erase or program of the entire flash memory.
-In normal user program mode, individual blocks can be erased or programmed.
+The flash memory is configured as follows: 1 kbyte × 4 blocks, 28 kbytes × 1 block, 16 kbytes × 1 block, and 8 kbytes × 1 block for H8/3687F and 1 kbyte × 4 blocks and 28 kbytes × 1 block for H8/3684F.
+To erase the entire flash memory, each block must be erased in turn. - Reprogramming capability - The flash memory can be reprogrammed up to 1,000 times. - On-board programming - On-board programming/erasing can be done in boot mode, in which the boot program built into the chip is started to erase or program of the entire flash memory.
+In normal user program mode, individual blocks can be erased or programmed. - Programmer mode - Flash memory can be programmed/erased in programmer mode using a PROM programmer, as well as in on-board programming mode. - Automatic bit rate adjustment - For data transfer in boot mode, this LSI's bit rate can be automatically adjusted to match the transfer bit rate of the host. - Programming/erasing protection - Sets software protection against flash memory programming/erasing. - Power-down mode - Operation of the power supply circuit can be partly halted in subactive mode.

-• Programmer mode

-Flash memory can be programmed/erased in programmer mode using a PROM programmer, as well as in on-board programming mode.

-• Automatic bit rate adjustment

-For data transfer in boot mode, this LSI's bit rate can be automatically adjusted to match the transfer bit rate of the host.

-- Programming/erasing protection Sets software protection against flash memory programming/erasing. - Power-down mode

-Operation of the power supply circuit can be partly halted in subactive mode.
 As a result, flash memory can be read with low power consumption.